Spring health concerns we all need to look out for

 We’ve decided to add this one in after a particularly harsh start to the bushfire season in Queensland and New South Wales.

-Bushfires, which are most prevalent in Australia during Spring and Summer, can cause aggravate those with lung conditions such as chronic bronchitis, emphysema and asthma.
+Bushfires, which are most prevalent in Australia during Spring and Summer, may aggravate those with lung conditions such as chronic bronchitis, emphysema and asthma.
 Fine particles in smoke can get deep into the lungs, exacerbating existing symptoms.

 If conditions are particularly hazardous, you may also find you have itchy or burning eyes, throat irritation or a runny nose.

-For those with existing conditions, follow your asthma or COPD action plan, and seek medical advice if symptoms persist.
+For those with existing conditions, follow your asthma or COPD action plan, and seek medical advice.
 If you’re not sure if your action plan is current or adequate, we can talk you through it to check.
 If at any time you experience difficulty breathing call Triple Zero (000) for emergency assistance.